Our organisation

 Diana Starmans

 Diana Starmans (1970) is a member of the Board of Directors.
-‘Providing income security is a fundamental social task.
-The SVB ensures this is done by maintaining reliable services to its 5.5 million customers, and by looking beyond the letter of the law to the spirit and intent of the law.’
+‘Providing income security is a fundamental social duty.
+The SVB ensures this is done by providing reliable services to its 5.5 million clients, and by looking beyond the letter of the law to the spirit and intent of the law.’

 Before she joined the SVB, Diana worked as interim municipal secretary for the municipality of Groningen and as Director of the Management Advice and Strategy Department/deputy municipal secretary for the municipality of Amsterdam.
-Diana studied public administration at Erasmus University of Rotterdam.
+Diana studied Public Administration at Erasmus University Rotterdam.

 Additional positions: